 Don’t be afraid to take another look at your email templates.
 Could you give your design or copy a little breathing room?
 Your creative is probably great, so how can you let it work harder for your brand?
 Here are a few things to remember as you go forth and whitespace:

 Want more great tips on how to harness your creativity and elevate the work you’re producing?
-Check out our Productivity eCourse for Creatives by clicking on the banner below.
+Check out our Productivity eCourse for Creatives.